davestanley/MultiDimensionalDictionary/README.md

 - MDD for experimental data analysis, [here](https://github.com/benpolletta/PD_Data)

 ## See also
 This code is similar to the multidimensional map function implemented by David Young.
-However, this implementation does not use MATLAB maps and instead is adds functionality to traditional MATLAB matrices and cell arrays.
+However, this implementation does not use MATLAB maps and instead it adds functionality to traditional MATLAB matrices and cell arrays.
 - MATLAB Map Containers (https://www.mathworks.com/help/matlab/map-containers.html)
 - Multidimensional implementation of this by David Young (https://www.mathworks.com/matlabcentral/fileexchange/33068-a-multidimensional-map-class)